 We rounded up our favorite apps that help you save money.
 From barcode scanner apps that comparison shop for you on the fly, to browser extensions that automatically apply a discount code for you at checkout, there’s no shortage of tech tools available to make being frugal more automatic.
 Integrate these tools into shopping, especially for big-ticket items from major retailers.

 4. Don’t be afraid to buy secondhand (it’s a frugal mindset)

 5. Nurture your prudent side, not your impulsive side

-Most of us know what a “shopping high” is.
+Many of us have experienced a “shopping high” at some point or another.
 It’s a flood of dopamine when we make an impulsive choice, and it feels pretty good.
 The truth is, by shopping impulsively, we’re rewarding ourselves for unnecessary spending.
 How to be extremely frugal?
 Become a person who covets prudence over impulsiveness.

 6. Spend a little more on items so they last longer

 If you’re shopping for really cheap items, chances are they won’t last as long.
 Frugal shoppers believe in buying something once and getting a ton of use out of it.
 If you find yourself shopping for jeans every six months, you might want to reconsider your purchase.
 Conscious consumption, thinking about what you buy and why you need it, will help you save in the long term.